shreyansh-malviya/TheSortingHat/README.md

 ---

-## 📝 Notes
+## Notes

-- NER models (SpaCy, GLiNER) are optional - the system works without them
+- NER models (SpaCy, GLiNER) are optional - the system works without them, but works best with them.
-- Query translation requires Ollama with phi3:mini model
+- Query translation requires Ollama with phi3:mini model (or any model you can manually configure)[optional]
 - Schema registry is stored in JSON format in `schema_registry/`
 - All generated files are saved in respective directories

 ---

-## 🤝 Contributing
+## Contributing

 This is a comprehensive ETL pipeline system.
 Each module can be used independently or together through the FastAPI backend.

 ---

-## 📄 License

-[Your License Here]